Convergence (The Last of Us): Conception and writing

 "Convergence" was written by (left to right) Neil Druckmann, Halley Gross, and Craig Mazin.

 "Convergence" was written by Neil Druckmann, Halley Gross, and Craig Mazin, and directed by Nina Lopez-Corrado.
 Druckmann and Mazin co-created the television series; Druckmann co-directed The Last of Us Part II (2020), the video game on which the second season is based, and co-wrote it with Gross.
 Mazin found the title reflective of the episode's events, being spoken in dialogue in reference to a convergence zone.
 The credits feature the song "Burden in My Hand" by Soundgarden; to Mazin, its lyrics implied similarities between Ellie and Abby, prompting interesting questions about whether they would be close if they had known each other.

 Mazin felt the flashbacks depicted in the preceding episode might have occurred in Ellie's mind as she returns to the theater after torturing Nora.
 When Ellie admits to Dina that torturing Nora came easy to her, Druckmann disagreed with Mazin's interpretation, feeling Ellie lies to herself to imitate Joel's strength but is actually haunted by her actions.
-The idea that Nora said two words to Ellie while being tortured—eventually leading her to the aquarium—was Gross's idea.
+Nora saying two words to Ellie while being tortured—eventually leading Ellie to the aquarium—was Gross's idea.
 The scene of Ellie on the Seraphites' island was not included in the game; it had been written in early drafts but later cut.
 Mazin found the inclusion of the Seraphite child ordering Ellie's death on the island representative of innocent children being indoctrinated into extreme tribalism during war without a chance to view others without negativity.
 In the game, Ellie kills the WLF's dog Alice as it attacks her; the scene was omitted from the episode as the writers felt the live-action violence was more visceral, and the aquarium sequence being placed between several heavy moments made Alice's death "probably one too many".